-F-1a Security Procedures and Equipment
+F-1a Security Procedures and Equipment.
 Much of the security provisions for areas affected by this permit are addressed in the Introduction, Section F-1.
 Only those items specific to the APE 1236 Incinerator are addressed here.

-F-1(a)(2)(a) Barrier

-The APE 1236 is completely enclosed within the installation's fence perimeter.
+F-1(a(2)(d) Barrier [M], [M] Barrier [M], [M] Barrier [M], [M] Barrier [M], [M] The APE 1236 is completely enclosed within the installation's fence perimeter.
 Building 3343 contains the APE 1236 Incinerator rotary kiln and a feed room.
 The feed room contains the primary feed conveyor, feed monitoring system, and the kiln control panels.
 The building doors are kept locked when not in use.
-The building doors are equipped with "panic hardware" on the inside, to allow immediate emergency personnel exit.